-Encaustic is a painting technique using a wax and resin based paint.
-It is valued for its rich luminous surface and its versatility for use with other artist's mediums.
-The paint is typically applied to a rigid absorbant surface, often in multiple layers.
-The wax / paint must be melted to fuse to the rigid base, and each subsequent layer of paint must be fused to the previous layer.
-The word encaustic comes from Greek and means “to burn in”, which refers to this process of melting and fusing.
-The wax in the paint is beeswax and the resin is Damar, which is a sap from a tree in the East Indies.
-It raises the melting temperature and gives the wax extra hardness and shine.
-The final surface can be polished to a gloss.
+Encaustic is a painting medium using a wax and resin based paint.
+It is valued for its rich luminous surface and its versatility for use with other artists' mediums.
+Encaustic paint is typically applied to a rigid absorbant surface, often in multiple layers.
+The wax based paint must be melted to become fused to the rigid base, and each subsequent layer of paint must be fused to the previous layer.
+This process of melting and fusing is what the word encaustic refers to - it comes from Greek and means “to burn in”.
+Typically, the wax in the paint is beeswax and the resin is Damar, which is a sap from a tree in the East Indies.
+The Damar resin raises the melting temperature and gives the wax paint extra hardness and shine.
+The final paint surface can be polished to a gloss.

-The painting technique dates back to the 5th century B.C.E.
+The use of encaustic paint dates back to the 5th century B.C.E.
 The Greeks used coatings of wax and resin to waterproof ships and added pigment for decoration.
 The best known encaustic works are the Fayum funeral portraits, which were found in tombs along the Nile.
 They were painted in the 1st and 2nd century A.D. by Greek painters in Egypt.
 A portrait of the deceased was painted on wood and placed over the mummy as a memorial.
 Many of these pieces have survived and their colors are still vibrant.
 Encaustic was also used for murals, on statuary and on architectural stonework.
 After the 5th century the medium was rarely used.
 It was replaced by tempera and oil, which were less cumbersome.
-In this century, with the availability of portable electric heating implements, it has enjoyed a resurgence, with much variation and experimentation.
+In this century, with the availability of portable electric heating implements, it has enjoyed a resurgence, and is being used with an amazing amount of variation and experimentation.

-For my own artwork I use filtered beeswax and make most of my own paints.
-The wax / paint is kept liquid in small tins sitting on an electric griddle set around 200 degrees.
+For my own artwork I use filtered beeswax and I make most of my own paints.
+The encaustic paint is kept liquid in containers sitting on a hot plate set to about 200 degrees.
 For color, I add dry pigments to the wax.
 Different types of pigments allow for varying levels of transparency and opacity.
-The paint is applied with brushes that are also kept warm on the griddle.
-Each new layer of wax is carefully melted with a propane torch, iron or heat gun to fuse it to the layer below.
+The paint is applied with brushes that are kept warm on the hot plate.
+Each new layer of wax is carefully melted with a propane torch, electric iron or heat gun to fuse it to the layer below.
 The wax hardens immediately and can be carved, shaped or incised and engraved with tools.
-Multiple layers are built up and can be selectively scraped away to reveal the layers below.
+Multiple layers are built up and can be selectively scraped away to reveal what's below.
 Areas can be remelted and reworked.
 Collage elements can be added and embedded.
 I frequently include paper, alone or with drawing, using pencil, colored pencil, and ink and other mediums.
-For a substrate, I typically paint on birch plywood panels, but have also been using 300lb. watercolor paper which is later mounted on a more ridgid underlament.
+For a rigid substrate, I typically paint on high quality birch plywood.